-The Importance of Executive Relationships October 8, 2009Posted by Mike Gospe in Integrated Marketing, Customer Advisory Boards.
+The Importance of Executive Relationships October 8, 2009Posted by Mike Gospe in Customer Advisory Boards, Integrated Marketing.

-Tags: Customer Advisory Board, Customer Advisory Boards, Customer Council, Integrated Marketing, Marketing Persona, Executive Relationships, CIOs
+Tags: CIOs, Customer Advisory Board, Customer Advisory Boards, Customer Council, Executive Relationships, Integrated Marketing, Marketing Persona

 In his article, CIO Tells Us How to Sell to CIOs, Sridhar Ramanathan interviews Walt Thinfen, CIO of Visioneer.
 This article is a timely reminder about the importance of customer relationships built on an understanding of the customer’s world.
 Especially in this difficult economy, marketers and sales people can fall into the trap of myopic short-term thinking centered on making the quarterly number.
 It’s easy to lose sight of the customer and the problems they are trying to solve.